raganwald/raganwald.github.com/_posts/2017-07-22-ownership.md

 > In the matter of reforming things, as distinct from deforming them, there is one plain and simple principle; a principle which will probably be called a paradox.
 There exists in such a case a certain institution or law; let us say, for the sake of simplicity, a fence or gate erected across a road.
 The more modern type of reformer goes gaily up to it and says, "I don't see the use of this; let us clear it away."
 To which the more intelligent type of reformer will do well to answer: "If you don't see the use of it, I certainly won't let you clear it away.
 Go away and think.
 Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it." --G.K.
 Chesterton

 Imagine that some code included the "correct" implementation of `take`.
 An engineer sees it, decides it could be faster, and optimizes it, therein removing its ability to correctly close an iterable it is handed.
 Is this wrong?
-How would anybody know, if there is no mechnism to discover why it was written that way to begin with?
+How would anybody know, if there is no mechanism to discover why it was written that way to begin with?

 Many patterns are like this.
 They include code for solving problems that are not evident on the first read: We have to have encountered the problem in the past in order to appreciate why the code we're looking at solves it.
 And to be fair, the problem being solved may not apply to us today.